Ben Souter loved Deaf people

 There’s been some stuff on Twitter these past few days about high-flying Deaf people, in business and academia, being let down by interpreters who don’t understand their signing, and who speak inappropriately for the situation.
 It makes the Deaf person look inadequate and incompetent.

 So why are there these interpreters who lack fluency in their chosen spoken language, so that they cannot speak with confidence and authority in a wide range of formal and informal settings?
 Who assumes that because someone can speak one register or dialect that they will reflect a Deaf person in a high level meeting with civil servants?
 Training and assessment bodies fail!
-Next time you hear an interpretation which has “we was thinkin'” tell the interpreter that isn’t acceptable, because it draws attention to the interpeter, and not the connect if what the `deaf person is saying
+Next time you hear an interpretation which has “we was thinkin'” tell the interpreter that isn’t acceptable, because it draws attention to the interpeter, and not what the `deaf person is saying

 And why are there interpreters out there who can’t scrape an academic degree into their CVs, interpreting at business meetings?
 Regulatory bodies fail!